alexisljn/bluetooth-ipssi/README.md

 The project needs a MySQL/MariaDB database.
 Use the `scannr.sql` file to build the database structure, and configure the database authentication in the `mysql_communicator/__init__.py` file.

+You have to install dependencies with `pip install -r requirements.txt`.

 The code provides two simple scripts:

 - `scan.py`: scan devices and store them in a json file with their ids, names, and RSSI.